DataFire/Integrations/integrations/generated/azure_apimanagement_apimcertificates/README.md

   * serviceName **required** `string`: The name of the API Management service.
   * certificateId **required** `string`: Identifier of the certificate entity.
 Must be unique in the current API Management service instance.
   * parameters **required** [CertificateCreateOrUpdateParameters](#certificatecreateorupdateparameters)
-  * If-Match `string`: The entity state (Etag) version of the certificate to update.
-A value of "*" can be used for If-Match to unconditionally apply the operation..
+  * If-Match `string`: ETag of the Entity.
+Not required when creating an entity, but required when updating an entity.
   * api-version **required** `string`: Version of the API to be used with the client request.
   * subscriptionId **required** `string`: Subscription credentials which uniquely identify Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.